elias-wilson/Consensus_RL/README.md

 the complexity even further by making the system a single dimension integrator system.
 With the cartpole implementation, the critic network would reach some local minimum but never really converge to a solid solution, and the policy network would always go unstable.

+I believe the issue is from poor data production or tuning.
+I am pretty sure the mechanics of the code are working correctly, but I could have missed something (always likely).
+There are some algorithms within the code that could be imporved, but I could not think of a great way of doing it.
+The simulation and consus controller are implemented in an element-wise fashtion, so they will execute rather quickly with the parallelizations built into PyTorch/Python (or however that works).
+The DDPG agents are stored in a list and are evaluted serially when finding actions or training (i.e., the code loops over the N number of agents to find actions or train.
+Within each of those N number of loops, BATCHES number of simulations are being considered element-wise.).
+This slows down the code somewhat, but I could not think of a way to abuse built in PyTorch functions that would work how I wanted.

 ## Environmnent details:
 action dimension: 2
 state dimension: 4